Currently Digitized

 Additional resources and guides are available from HathiTrust.

 On September 12, 2011, HathiTrust was sued by the Authors Guild and others.
-The primary issue that brought about this suit at this time was the Orphan Works Project.
-The Association of Research Libraries has produced a document, "Resource Packet on Orphan Works: Legal and Policy Issues for Research Libraries", which provides general "information concerning orphan works, the University of Michigan’s Orphan Works Project, an FAQ, and a legal memorandum by Jonathan Band (policybandwidth) describing the legal issues associated with making orphan works digitally available."
-You can read HathiTrust's statement and their Authors Guild Q&A and keep current with the issue by checking their law suit information page.
-On October 28, 2011 EDUCAUSE Live presented the webinar, "What's at Statke in the HathiTrust Lawsuit?".
+The primary issue that brought about this suit at this time was the University of Michigan's Orphan Works Project.
+The Association of Research Libraries produced a document, "Resource Packet on Orphan Works: Legal and Policy Issues for Research Libraries", which provides general "information concerning orphan works, the University of Michigan’s Orphan Works Project, an FAQ, and a legal memorandum by Jonathan Band (policybandwidth) describing the legal issues associated with making orphan works digitally available."
+Wikipedia provides an overview on this lawsuit.

 On October 10, 2012, "the Honorable Harold Baer, Jr., . . .held that the HathiTrust’s mass digitization is fair use, in spite of the challenges raised in a lawsuit by the Author’s Guild and others."
 Read more from LJ INFOdocket.